 Into this nebulous category, we place corporate reputation.
 It’s an asset, yes, and can be of immense value.
 But it’s not something that gets a line item or is tallied up at the end of the fiscal year.
 It’s intangible.
 But it still has value, huge value.

 Since it is intangible, corporate reputation is easy to neglect.
-Even more serious, when this asset is in jeopardy, its owners may not know how to protect it or repair reputation.
+Even more serious, when this asset is in jeopardy, its owners may not know how to protect it or repair its reputation.

 In The Conglomerate, a journal on business law and economics, one writer makes the point that “The quality of a firm's choices and outcomes are one driver of reputation, but reputation also has a life of its own.”
 This life of its own accurately describes the risks and rewards of corporate reputation.

 But there are upsides as well, at least for corporations with a good reputation.
 This good reputation as an asset, is one that’s very difficult for competitors to steal or to replicate.
 The authors of an academic paper in the International Journal of Business and Social Science make this point:

-Admitting its unwieldy nature, both advantages and disadvantages, is the first step towards taking effective action in terms of reputation management.
+Admitting its unwieldy nature, both advantages and disadvantages is the first step toward taking effective action in terms of reputation management.
 But in order to manage a corporate reputation, you need to understand something very important — your reputation stakeholders.

 Corporate reputation has stakeholders